 Then the interviewer will move on to some basic questions about your interest in med school, such as:

-• Explain your transcript discrepancies from your undergraduate record.
+- Explain the transcript discrepancies from your undergraduate record.

-• Describe your research exposure?
-What it bench or clinical?
+- Describe your research exposure?
+Was it bench or clinical?

 Then the mood may change as the interviewer turns towards some more personal questions in an effort to better get to know you.
 These may include: